-Over the past few months we've been working with Artists to deliver a range of online creative workshops.
+During 2020 we worked with Artists to deliver a range of online creative workshops.

 Our live programme of workshops has now ended, however, there are still resources you can use to stay creative at home including the ArtSpeak Art book and recorded painting tutorials with Artist and illustrator Ben Sherwin.